 Our bodies can also form masses that look like tumours, but are not.
 These include epidural lipomatosis (a fat growth inside the the epidural), synovial cysts of the facet joint and arachnoid cysts.

-Some medical conditions can also mimic tumours, but do not need surgery.
+Some medical conditions can also mimic tumours; they do not need surgery.
 These conditions include plaque caused by multiple sclerosis and transverse myelitis disease.

 - back pain